sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-new-version/xpa-sac-hxm-add-new-version.md

 ---

 ## Prerequisites
-- You are familiar with the **SAP Human Experience Management (HXM) Workforce Planning content** from the xP&A Business Content Suite.
+- You are familiar with the **xP&A - Operational Workforce Planning** content from the xP&A Business Content Suite.
 Reference: [Getting Started tutorial](xpa-sac-hxm-workforceplanning-gettoknow)
-- You have installed the **SAP Human Experience Management (HXM) Workforce Planning content** in an SAP Analytics Cloud tenant.
+- You have installed the **xP&A - Operational Workforce Planning** content in an SAP Analytics Cloud tenant.
 Reference: [Business Content Installation Guide](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/00f68c2e08b941f081002fd3691d86a7/078868f57f3346a98c3233207bd211c7.html), [Content Package User Guide](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html)

 ## You will learn
 - Which steps are required in order to add and use a new version